arduino/docs-content/content/hardware/04.pro/carriers/portenta-mid-carrier/tutorials/user-manual/content.md

 | SERIAL1 CTS                    | mPCIe_RX_P                  |
 | mPCIE_GPIO_RST (GPIO6)         | mPCIe_RST                   |

-***Please use a 5.0 V external power source when using an Arduino Pro 4G Module (EMEA / GNSS Global) or any other mPCIe modules due to their high power consumption.
+***Due to their high power consumption, please use a 5.0 V external power source when using an Arduino Pro 4G Module (EMEA / GNSS Global) or any other mPCIe modules.
 This ensures a stable power supply to the Portenta SOM and the carrier, especially during extended use.***

 The image below shows the setup with the Portenta H7 and Pro 4G Module connected to the Portenta Mid Carrier, along with a mini PCIe power configuration:

 ![Portenta Mid Carrier Mini PCIe & Portenta H7/C33 Setup](assets/portentaMIDcarrier_h7_c33_mpcie_set.png)

-The following example, **ModemTerminal**, is available in the [**Arduino_Cellular**](https://github.com/arduino-libraries/Arduino_cellular) library and compatible with the Portenta H7 and Portenta C33.
+The following example, **ModemTerminal**, is available in the [**Arduino_Cellular**](https://github.com/arduino-libraries/Arduino_cellular) library and is compatible with the Portenta H7 and Portenta C33.

 ```arduino
 /**